arnouldg/SQLDI_HoL_IDUG/README.md

-# IBM SQL Data Insights in Db2 13 for z/OS Hands-On Lab
+# IBM SQL Data Insights with Db2 13 for z/OS Hands-On Lab

 This repository contains working documents to run the IBM SQL Data Insights with Db2 13 for z/OS Hands-On Lab exrcices.